YLAdatagit/site_problem/README.md

 customer values always replace what is currently on the sheet.

 ### utils/auth.py
 - `get_creds(scopes)`: Handles OAuth2 authorisation, storing credentials in `token.json` and refreshing them when necessary.
+The cached token remembers previously granted scopes so the browser consent screen is only shown the first time or when new scopes are added.

 ### utils/log.py
 Provides a simple logging utility with functions `info()`, `success()`, `warning()`, and `error()`.
 The `log` instance from this module is imported wherever logging is needed.